-When Chelsea Jung reopened and relocated her gym, Tiltshift CrossFit in Seattle, WA, after closing her doors during the global pandemic, she figured it was a perfect time to make some big business changes.
+Chelsea Jung had to close her Seattle gym during the global pandemic.
+When she reopened Tiltshift CrossFit and relocated, she figured it was a perfect time to make some big business changes.

-This included, not only switching to PushPress, which she said has made her life “a whole lot easier on the back end,” and also seeing if she could figure out a way to offer CrossFit to those in the low income tax bracket, people who would never be able to afford $150 to $200 a month.
+First, she switched to PushPress, which she said has made her life “a whole lot easier on the back end.”
+She also decided to explore options for offering membership to those in the low income tax bracket.
+She said she wanted to help people who would never be able to afford $150 to $200 a month.

-She sat down and crunched her numbers and realized that if her membership rates averaged $150 a month, she’d be able to make a go of it.
+Jung sat down and crunched her numbers.
+She realized that if her CrossFit membership rates averaged $150 a month, she’d be able to make a go of it.

 “We had just relocated to a new neighborhood in Seattle, and this neighborhood is really economically diverse.
 It runs the gamut (when it comes to income), and with COVID, there are also many unemployed folks,” Jung explained.

 “We had set our finances to have a super low overhead, really low rent, so we created a sliding scale option,” she added.

 Today, anyone who earns between $30,000-$49,000 a year pays $100 a month for their membership.
 Those who are currently unemployed or earn less than $29,000 pay between two and four percent of their incomes, with a minimum of $20 for a membership.